resslerruntime1983/feri-extension/docs/development.md

 No matter which platoform you are developing on, make sure the `debug` setting inside `deploy/js/background.js` is set to `true`.
 This will enable various console logging and in Chrome, allow you to inspect the extension popup window.

 **Warning:** With debug set to true, you can trigger simultaneous extension popups if you have two or more windows.
-This leads to an edge case where only one of the simultaneous extension popups will work.
+This leads to an edge case where only one of the extension popups will work.

 ### Development in Chrome